Can short bursts of intense exercise beat moderate workouts for blood pressure?

 Summary

-This study compares two types of exercise—short, intense bursts (SIT) versus steady, moderate activity (MICT)—to see which is better at lowering blood pressure in adults aged 30-59 with hypertension.
-Over 12 weeks, 20 participants will do supervised workouts three times a week.
+This study compares two types of exercise—short, intense bursts (SIT) versus steady moderate activity (MICT)—to see which better lowers blood pressure in adults aged 30-59 with hypertension.
+Participants will do supervised workouts three times a week for 12 weeks.
 The goal is to find a safe, effective exercise option for managing high blood pressure.

 Disclaimer